 Advanced placement works where educational programs have established partnerships

 in the clinical setting and when all didactic and clinical competency requirements

 For how long?
 For as long as it takes to thoroughly evaluate existing knowledge

 and skills and to subsequently complete the didactic and clinical activities that

 were not satisfactorily demonstrated in the initial evaluation.

-How do advanced placement students apply for certification?
+How do advanced placement students apply for certification and registration?